Anaminus/rbxmk/rbxmk/doc/USAGE.md

 A **reference** is a list of strings that specify a location to read data from (in the case of `input`), or to write data to (in the case of `output`).
-Generally, each successive string specifies a piece of data within the data referred to by the previous string.
+Usually, each successive string specifies a piece of data within the data referred to by the previous string.

 For example, the first string can refer to the location of a file in the file